 The Yukon starts in the northern part of British Columbia and flows north, working its way up to Whitehorse, Yukon’s capital city.
 It continues past Dawson and then heads west into Alaska, where it flows into the Bering Sea.
 The Yukon is the third longest river in North America, behind the Mississippi and the Mackenzie River of the Northwest Territories.

 In Whitehorse, a number of trails follow the river.
 One of the most popular is the Millennium Trail, the closest to town.
 I completed the 5 km loop that starts on the edge of downtown and works it way out to the dam before circling back to the start.

 From below, the nest looks massive and the eagles can sometimes be seen towering over the edge.
-These are two of the three babies that were born earlier this summer – their heads aren’t white yet.
+These are two of the three babies that were born last summer – their heads aren’t white yet.